Is the Regents Alternative Pathway for Iowa Licensure (RAPIL) only for secondary teaching?

 Please note: RAPIL will not consider applications from those who have recently been unsuccessful in licensure coursework, including methods.

 No. Field experiences are imbedded into several of the RAPIL courses and must be completed as part of the coursework.

 No. However, you may add endorsements to your license, making you more marketable to districts.

-The RAPIL requires an internship in order to complete the program.
-See strategies for finding placements.
-You may defer the program for a year if you are unable to obtain an internship.
+RAPIL requires an internship in order to complete the program.
+You may defer the program for up to five years between completing the initial coursework and completing the internship.